ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## How do I order Hyper-V?

-If you have an existing server, you can install Hyper-V by issue an OS Reload and changing the operating system to “Windows 2008 Server Datacenter Edition with Hyper-V." If you would like to have a new server that is provisioned with Hyper-V, place an order for the new server and select “Windows 2008 Server Datacenter Edition with Hyper-V” as the operating system.
+You can install Hyper-V on an existing server by issuing an OS Reload and changing the operating system to “Windows 2008 Server Datacenter Edition with Hyper-V." To provision a new server with Hyper-V, order a new server and select “Windows 2008 Server Datacenter Edition with Hyper-V” as the operating system.

 ## Is Hyper-V preinstalled with Windows 2008 Server Datacenter Edition?